nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

       return 0;
     }

-My argument is not that this is overly difficult to learn, but there is very little in the text of the code to remind the programmer which particular interpretation of a pattern they are encountering.
-You just have to memorize the different cases and the control flow keywords to get by.
+My argument is not that this is overly difficult to learn, but that it is a burden on programmers to no meaningful gain.
+There is very little in the text of the code to remind the reader which particular interpretation of a pattern they are encountering.
+You are expected to memorize the different cases and the control flow keywords to get by.

-The argument tends to be that there is a small number of symbols on the QWERTY keyboards we inherited, and that we have to make due.
+The argument tends to be that there is a small number of symbols on the QWERTY keyboards we inherited, and that we have to make do.
 I don't quite buy that.
 I think this is sloppy design that has persisted due to programmer comfort over the years.

-I can sum up my feelings in a simple mantra
+I can sum up my feelings about this in a simple mantra

 <aside> Syntactic similarity should mirror semantic similarity </aside>

-Or, to take a quote from the [UX world](https://userexperiences.co/clarity-in-the-details-design-ui-with-more-dimensions-ae1fa1473863),
+Or, to take a quote from the [UX world](https://userexperiences.co/clarity-in-the-details-design-ui-with-more-dimensions-ae1fa1473863)

 <aside> Similar things should look similar and dissimilar things should look dissimilar </aside>